How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 minutes of reading

-High-end medical prostheses, precision instruments, contemporary artworks, drones, exceptional jewelry, watches, scientific equipment, prototypes...
-Shipping goods worth more than €8,000 or £6,000 in Europe cannot be improvised.
-A professional approach makes the difference between a successful delivery and a costly disaster.
+High-end medical prosthetics, precision instruments, contemporary art, drones, exceptional jewelry, watches, scientific equipment, prototypes, and more.
+Shipping goods worth over €8,000 or £6,000 within Europe isn’t something you can wing.
+A professional approach is what separates a successful delivery from a costly disaster.

-According to a study by the European Express Association (2024), 3.2% of high-value parcels are subject to incidents during international transport, mainly due to failures in preparation rather than transport issues.
+According to a study by the European Express Association (2024), 3.2% of high-value packages are involved in incidents during international transport, primarily due to issues with preparation rather than transportation problems.
 This operational guide equips you with the protocols used by industry leaders to secure their critical shipments.

 Rate Simulator